Short Long

 By no means I am trying to blame C++.
 I love the language.
 It's just that I am tired now.

-By Anonymous C++ engineer
+Anonymous C++ engineer